 Faculty Members in Occupational Health Psychology

 The OHP Training Program is currently directed by Dr. Gwen Fisher (Industrial/Organizational Psychology), with Dr. Lorann Stallones (Occupational Epidemiologist) serving as the Assistant Director.
-Other faculty with significant contributions include John Rosecrance (Ergonomics), Kimberly Henry (Prevention and Statistics), Jeanette (Jan) Cleveland, Dan Ganster, and Dan Graham.
-Tori Crain will be joining the faculty in August, 2015.
+Other faculty with significant contributions include Dr. John Rosecrance (Ergonomics), Dr. Kimberly Henry (Prevention and Statistics), Jeanette (Jan) Cleveland, Dan Ganster, and Dan Graham.
+Dr. Tori Crain is new to the faculty as of August 2015.
 Other collaborators include faculty from the Department of Psychology, Department of Environmental and Radiological Health Sciences, College of Business, Department of Construction Management, Department of Human Development and Family Studies, Department of Journalism and Technical Communication, as well as OHP Advisory Board Members.

 Graduate research assistantships are available on a competitive basis to qualified students.
 The number of assistantships may vary from year to year depending on the level of research funding.

 How to Apply

 All OHP trainees must first be admitted to the M.S.-Ph.D. program in psychology through one of the five psychology doctoral programs:

 Click here to apply.